huidang/yolo/README.md

 then,  yolov3.xml and yolov3.bin can be written to model path.

+## Update
+20200816: Add openvino inference code.

-#### Python based openvino test demo 、knowledge distillation and quantization code will be shown soon.
+#### Python based knowledge distillation and quantization code will be shown soon.

 ## Citation